Driving a 4x4 mine road to Acotango Volcano in the Andes

-Volcán Acotango is a volcano at an elevation of 6.052m (19,856ft) above the sea level, located in Parque Nacional Sajama, on the border between Bolivia and Chile.
-There’s a 4x4 mine trail that climbs up at an elevation of 5,509m above the sea level.
-The unrideable track continues a bit higher, but it’s not driveable.
-It's one of the highest roads of Chile.
+Volcán Acotango is a volcano located on the border of Bolivia and Chile.
+A 4x4 mining trail ascends to an altitude of 5,509m (18,074ft) above sea level.
+The track beyond this point continues further, but it is impassable.
+It is one of the highest roads in the country.